Visa Chargeback Reason Code 10.1: Fraud

 It’s also possible for friendly fraudsters to run their own EMV cards at non-compliant terminals and falsely claim fraud in order to get their money back.

-Merchants can fight this chargeback if the cardholder’s claims are false.
 Your chargeback response should include one of the following items:

 - If the transaction was processed using the EMV chip, provide documentation that proves this and shows that the full set of chip data was transmitted.